1997 Nickel Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 Key Features Of The 1997 Nickel

-The 1997 Jefferson nickel displays classic American design elements.
-Felix Schlag created both the obverse and reverse designs in 1938.
-These features remained unchanged through 1997.
-Understanding these characteristics helps identify authentic specimens.
+The 1997 Jefferson nickel displays classic American design elements that Felix Schlag created back in 1938.
+These features remained unchanged through 1997, and knowing them helps you identify authentic coins and spot any errors or varieties.

 The Obverse Of The 1997 Nickel